 Dear Collaborators,

-Solar activity has continued at the C-level since the last message,
+Solar activity has remained at an intermediate level since the last

 See http://www.SolarMonitor.org for images and